merlos/panatrans-api/README.md

 * __Route__: Represents a bus route, for example: the route from Albrook to Miraflores.

-* __Trip__: A route generally has one or two trips.
-For example, the route Albrook - Miraflores has two trips: (1) the trip from Albrook to Miraflores, and (2) the trip from Miraflores to Albrook.
-Each trip has a set of stops.
-These set of stops may be the same or not for both trips.
-There may be some routes that only have a single trip, for example, circular routes that start and end at the same location.
+* __Trip__: A route generally has one trip.

 * __Stop_Sequence__: Links a trip with a stop to create an ordered list of stops.
 In the example, the trip Albrook to Miraflores has 4 stops, and therefore it has 4 `stop_sequences`, each one will link one of the stops with that trip.
 The first stop is Albrook (sequence = 0), then Diablo (sequence = 1), Ciudad del Saber (sequence = 2) and the last one Miraflores (sequence = 3).
+In GTFS language, `stop_times` are equivalent to `stop_sequences`.

-In any call to the API you'll be requesting any of these resources.
+In any call to the API you will be requesting any of these resources.

 ## Common stuff in API Responses